 1.2.7 Trace (AWG) curve management

-TRACe:DEFine
+TRACe: DEFine

-Defines and names a new trace and allocates memory for it.
-Up to 24 traces can be Description
+Description Defines and names a new trace and allocates memory for it.
+Up to 24 traces can be

+defined.

-Syntax TRACe:DEFine "quoted\name", <size>
+Syntax TRACe:DEFine "quoted name", <size>

-Name of trace in quotes, maximum 16 ASCII characters. "quoted\name" : Arguments
+Arguments "quoted_name": Name of trace in quotes, maximum 16 ASCII characters.

-Size in number of data points for the trace (even positive <size>:
+<size>: Size in number of data points for the trace (even positive

 integer), MINimum 4, MAXimum 6,291,456)

 Query response None, set only command.